By Chester Capua (Weekly GoodNews-Regional)

 The program commenced with a mass officiated by Rev. Fr.
 Oscar Roque.
 Present in the said event are Mayor Cezar Quiambao, Vice Mayor Raul Sabangan, CFC ANCOP Canada President Bro.
 Ricardo Cuenca, CFC Pangasinan Provincial Area Director Gerry Montero, KKSBFI General Manager Romyl Junio, CFC Pangasinan Area Head Rudi Talosig, CFC ANCOP Chairman Reuel Robregado, CFC ANCOP Board Member Henjie San Juan, CFC ANCOP Board Member Raul Marababol, benefactors of CFC ANCOP Canada, some representatives of KKSBFI, LGUs and barangay officials.

-Gathering the community’s attention, Mayor Cezar Quiambao made a remarkable speech expressing his gratefulness to all the partners, local government units and barangay officials who made the project a success.
-He was grateful for the new partnership that developed, while hoping for a new collaboration in the future.
+Gathering the community’s attention, Mayor Cezar Quiambao made a remarkable speech expressing his gratefulness to all the partners, local government units, and barangay officials who made the project a success.
+He was grateful for the new partnership that developed while hoping for a new collaboration in the future.
 Commemorating the death of a beloved friend, Levin Uy, he can never be replaced, but continuing his leadership was tasked to Mr. Romyl Junio.
 Mayor Quiambao was reminded of how the proposed two (2) hectares of the land to be used on this project was acquired.
 The land was bought to Levin Uy’s driver, with the help and persistence of Levin Uy himself.
-After remembering Uy and his participation, Quiambao move on announcing the new name of the new community.
-He called it “Ancop Village”, gotten the name from its benefactors and its equivalent translation of the word “ancop” in the local dialect, meaning “bagay na bagay” , in tagalog.
+After remembering Uy and his participation, Quiambao moves on to announce the new name of the new community.
+He called it “Ancop Village”, got the name from its benefactors and its equivalent translation of the word “ancop” in the local dialect, meaning “bagay na bagay”, in Tagalog.
 Wrapping up his speech, he introduced some of his new projects in Bayambang.
-One of his major project is Bayambang Poverty Reduction Action Plan.
+One of his major projects is Bayambang Poverty Reduction Action Plan.
 A 10-year action plan proposing to reduce the poverty rate of its residents.
-The program ended with the awarding of symbolic key, after which a walk-thru inspection was made.
+The program ended with the awarding of a symbolic key, after which a walk-thru inspection was made.
 Prior to the program, Quiambao has stated another plan in the works, “Sa kabila ‘yung low-cost housing naman ng mga empleyado (The low-cost housing for the employees would be on the other side)”.